Ludovico Fremont: 2007-2008: Scrivilo sui muri and other projects

-2009-2011 6 Days on Earth and the success in Europe
+2009-2011 6 Days on Earth

 In 2009, he acted in 6 Days on Earth and Natale a Rio.
 In the summer of that year had a minor role in the BBC's television movie The Sinking of the Laconia directed by Uwe Janson, alongside Brian Cox, Franka Potente and Ken Duken.
 In 2011, announced that he no longer participated in the cast of I Cesaroni.